 Configuring Piwik so that all requests are made over SSL (https://) is an easy way to improve security and keep your data safer.
 To ensure that logins, passwords and the token_auth are not sent in the clear, you can manually set a config file setting.

 First of all, make sure that your Piwik server is configured so that requests to https://yourserver.com/piwik/index.php work as expected.
 We also recommend you use a valid SSL certificate.
 If you use NGINX web server, you likely need to add the following line to your nginx config:

 fastcgi_param HTTPS $https if_not_empty;.

-In your config/config.ini.php file, add the following under the [General] section, set the following:
+Or alternatively, you can also edit your config/config.ini.php file, and add the following under the [General] section, set the following: